krisanu801/Cais/README.md

 - latexcodec
 - bibtexparser

+## Sample Output

+For a simple prompt like compare adam on mnist and makemoons , it created a well draft pdf  , along with creating code scripts  , and executing them , the final result is [paper](AIgeneratedpaper1.pdf)

 ## Logging

 The system uses the `logging` module for logging events and errors.
 The logging configuration can be found in the `configs/logging.conf` file.